f4exb/sdrangel/plugins/samplesource/sdrplayv3/readme.md

 This plugin supports input from SDRplay RSP devices using V3 of SDRplay's API, including RSP1, RSP1A, RSP2, RSPduo and RSPdx.

+<h2>Driver Prerequisites</h2>

+This plugin requires the SDRplay API V3.07 to have been installed and for the service to be running.
+It can be downloaded for Windows, Linux and Mac from: https://www.sdrplay.com/softwarehome/

 <h2>Interface</h2>

 ![SDRplay v3 plugin GUI](../../../doc/img/SDRPlayV3_plugin.png)